Activity time: 7 minutes

 - Copy Session 1, Handout 2, Love Will Guide Us Lyrics, for all participants.
 Or, copy the lyrics on a sheet of newsprint, and post.

-- Plan to collect and store handouts (or newsprint sheets) for re-use in future sessions.
+- Plan to collect and store handouts (or newsprint sheets) for re-use.

 - Optional: If you need to learn the song "Love Will Guide Us," go online to hear a congregation singing it together.
 Or, you might invite a member of the choir or someone musical in the congregation to teach and lead the song with you.